By The Way, What Is Print Media?

 The role of Print Media has seen wide-scale shift over the past decade or so, ever since digitization has seen wide-spread application.
 Part of the decline is simply due to technological advancement in the recent years.

 Ever since the invention of radio, the subscriber base of Print Media has witnessed a slow, but steady decline.
 The rate of decline had increased with Televisions airing 24-hour cable news.
 But perhaps the biggest enemy that Print Media faces today is without a doubt, the Internet.
-Internet, essentially puts everything at our fingerprints, be it news, articles we’re interested in and much more.
+Internet, essentially puts everything at your fingerprints, be it news, articles you are interested in and much more.

 However, the fact cannot be denied that, no matter how efficient the production, paper for the print media comes from trees, which are undoubtedly an important resource for the planet.
 Eventually, paper will become cost-prohibitive ensuring the decline of print media.
 Even the bills are paid online now.
 Letters are being replaced by Emails.